Nerajno/Technical-Documentation-Page/README.md

 - [x] Insert Screenshot

 ## Todo Version #2
-- [ ] Click on each item on the navbar and section either fills the entire screen with the selected content only.
+- [ ] Click on each item on the navbar and section either fills the entire screen with the selected content only (Centered).
-- [ ] Double check the content.
+- [ ] Double check the content vs source.
-- [ ] Add all the links to open safely.
+- [ ] Add all the links to open safely ( in another tab).
-- [ ] Remove padding left from code.
+- [ ] Remove padding left from code (refactr to make it mobile compatible).
 - [ ] Make it mobile compatible.
 - [ ] Add a Bring to top button.